grych/talar/README.md

 # Talar

-This is a new verison of Tarkin server, which was build in Ruby on Rails.
+This is a new version of Tarkin server, which was build in Ruby on Rails.

+This is not working version, I will send an mail to ['http://elixirforum.com'](http://elixirforum.com)

 To start your Phoenix server: